Consensys/doc.tessera/docs/HowTo/Use/Logging.md

 ## Warnings

-Below is a list of warning messages and possible causes.
+The following is a list of warning messages and possible causes.
 Braces '{}' indicate where further detail of the root cause is logged as part of the message.

 <table>
 <tr>